kleutchit/keyclimbs/README.md

 Bhagavad Gita
 The Upanashads
 Dao Te Ching
+12 Rules For Life
+Beyond good and evil

+Nothing is good or bad but thinking makes it so.

 realize how much you are leaving on the table.
 I want everyone who follows me to fucking crush life & everything in it! !!!!! - Goggins